 Genius Bonus: The movie makes a great visual metaphor at the end which could be a rebuttal to Harry Lime's famous "Dot" speech in The Third Man.
 Given said film was one of the earliest cynical spy films, this is entirely possible.

 The Reveal of Sitwell and Senator Stern as HYDRA agents.
 If the first name hasn't been a blow enough, the mere fact that the latter wants to confiscate Tony's suit for the U.S. military is quite a guise for HYDRA control.
-It doesn't help that the U.S. military's immediate action when Rhodes did acquire Tony's spare suit is to weaponize it in the name of patriotism.
+Making it worse the U.S. military's immediate action when Rhodes did acquire Tony's spare suit is to weaponize it in the name of patriotism.

 Sam mentions that his wingman was shot down by an RPG during a late-night mission.
 That's sad enough until you see what his flying gear looks like, and then you realize that he had to watch his best friend get shot point-blank with an RPG...

 In the 1998 Nick Fury movie, when Alexander Pierce makes a mistake during a mission, Fury says that he is either a traitor or an idiot.
 While Pierce from that movie wasn't a traitor, the one in this movie is.

 When Steve wakes in a hospital bed at the end of the film, this is the second time he's found himself in a similar situation after falling into water from a great height expecting to die.
 The first time this happened, he found the era-appropriate room was a lie and that he had actually slept for 70 years.
 If he had not seen Sam there with Marvin Gaye's "Trouble Man"—a soundtrack from an era he missed—it would not have been pretty.